Introducing business logic security testing for REST APIs

 But we are also aware that our community barely uses GraphQL alone.
 Most users have REST API endpoints along with their GraphQL APIs.

-With REST Security testing, you will have out-of-the-box testing for
+With REST Security testing, you will have

-- OWASP API Top 10 2023
+• Support for OWASP Top 10 2023

 If you liked us for GraphQL, you will love us on REST!

-The REST of the roadmap
+The REST of the features

 We think that REST Security testing is currently broken: most security testing tools for REST use OpenAPI/Swagger documentation or Postman collections to generate their tests.

 But this leaves behind organizations that have neither.
-So we decided to support specification-less REST API scanning.
+So, we decided to support specification-less REST API scanning.
 Soon, any organization using any language to build REST APIs will be able to integrate security into its development process with the click of a button.

 Why we won't stop there: a glimpse at the Future